codeboxlive/codebox-live-packages/packages/uncle/README.md

 # Codebox Live Projects

-The Window Gateway Hub implementation for use in the Codebox Live web application.
+Uncle implements the gateway hub for use in the Codebox Live web application.

 If you are looking to use the Codebox Live extensions in your sandbox application, see [@codeboxlive/extensions-core](../extensions-core/README.md).